zlyb/linyuzhou.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - fixed income
+  - Fixed income
-  - return predictability
+  - Return predictability
-  - financial intermediaries
+  - Financial intermediaries
-  - climate finance
+  - Climate finance
-  - textual analysis
+  - Textual analysis

 # Education to show in About widget